Chapter 10:

 “…Ok…come on then, unless you’re still busy getting acquainted with that bush?”

 “Indeed!”
-Nicolaus chuckled at his own joke and began walking up the street, until he noticed he was alone.
+Nicolaus chuckled at his own joke and began walking up the street, until noticing he was alone.
 Turning back, he spotted Aran’s pale face remained firmly wedged between the low lip of a park wall and the bush.

 “Hey, what are you doing?
 Come on.
 If you’re going to BS then I can just go back to work, you know?”

 “Oh…well…” Aran averted his baby blue eyes.
-“When I came looking for you, I needed to stay out of sight, remaining hidden as much as possible.
+“When I came looking for you, I needed to stay out of sight; be as hidden as much as possible!
 My trench coat - which is necessary, regardless of what many may say; inflates my normally narrow and elusive frame, even if my mind doesn’t often register the differences.”

 “…You got your jacket caught in the bush when you were running around trying to be sneaky.”